 You are welcome to use the videos from this site, whether paid or free, in your:

-For online services, the content video should be part of a complete online church service which must be at least 20 minutes long.
+For online services, the content video should be part of a complete church service which must be at least 20 minutes long.

 Please do not upload the video by itself to your own YouTube Channel, Facebook page or group, or elsewhere on the internet*.
 If you want to share a particular video online, please find the content creator’s original video on YouTube or Facebook and share that.